India–European Union relations: Free trade negotiations

 In January 2015, India rejected a non-binding resolution passed by the European Parliament pertaining to maritime incidents which occurred within Indian Contiguous Zone.
 European Union Ambassador to India Joao Cravinho played down the resolution saying that the case will be resolved in accordance with Indian and International Laws.

+India-EU FTA negotiations restarted in July 2022.
+India and the European Union on 28 February 2025, set the target to conclude the negotiation for the bilateral Free Trade Agreement by the end of the year.
+Prime Minister of India, Narendra Modi and European Commission President Ursula von der Leyen tasked the respective teams to pursue negotiations on FTA negotiations.

+In September 2025, European Commission Vice-President Kaja Kallas voiced support for closer trade and security relations between the EU and India, but criticized India's cooperation with Russia, including India's participation in the Zapad 2025 military exercise.